Skip to main content

 Understanding Innerspring Mattresses

 Innerspring mattresses have been a staple in bedrooms for decades.
-They're constructed with metal pocketed coils or springs at the base, providing support and durability.
+They're constructed with individually wrapped coils or springs at the base, providing support and durability.
 The coils are usually topped with layers of foam or padding for added comfort.

 What Makes a Mattress a Hybrid?